Science and Medical Journalism Students and Alumni

 Meaghan Hannan Davant

-Zuiker is director of communications for Duke University’s Department of Medicine.
+Zuiker is director of communications for Duke University’s Department of Medicine, where he is leading several efforts in narrative medicine.
 He lives in Carrboro, N.C.

 Zuiker earned his master’s degree in medical journalism at UNC, where his thesis reporting project was a 12,000-word narrative magazine feature on a rise in HIV among college students in North Carolina.